• About

 5. The monies may be used to purchase materials and equipment related to research.
 At the discretion of the Head of Department, they may also be used to supplement the candidate’s stipend, to fund travel related to the candidate’s research, or to present his/her research at an approved Meeting, or attend a Postgraduate Course.

 6. The successful Scholarship recipient will be given 80% of the Scholarship funds at the commencement of their project and the remaining 20% on receipt of an adequate research report.
+The Trust requires a report from the successful candidate on activities undertaken on completion of the Scholarship.

 1. Aims and/or objectives for use of Scholarship funds

-2. If for a research project, outline the proposal, how it will be achieved (ie methodology), provide a timeline, and a budget.
+2. If for a research project, outline the proposal, how it will be achieved (le methodology), provide a timeline, and a budget.
 If appropriate, ethics approval must be obtained.
 This can occur following the award of the Scholarship, but funding handover for such cannot occur before approval is granted.

-3. If the Scholarship is to be used for other purposes – eg stipend, conference travel, attendance at a Postgraduate Course etc then the specific purpose must be stated, and a budget provided.
+3. If the Scholarship is to be used for other purposes - eg stipend, conference travel, attendance at a Postgraduate Course, etc, then the specific purpose must be stated, and a budget provided.

 The names and email addresses of two referees should be provided.